Denise Reddy

-Denise Reddy (born September 14, 1970) is an American professional soccer coach and former player who is currently an assistant coach for Chelsea in the FA Women's Super League.
+Denise Helen Reddy (born September 14, 1970) is an American professional soccer coach and former player who is currently an assistant head coach for the United States women's national soccer team.

 Reddy holds a UEFA Pro License and previously coached Sky Blue FC of the National Women's Soccer League.
 She has also served as an assistant coach to Jim Gabarra at Washington Spirit and as head coach of Linköpings FC and Vittsjö GIK in Sweden, B.93/HIK/Skjold in Denmark, and Jersey Sky Blue of the USL W-League.
 She played four years as a starter at Rutgers University and 11 years as a professional in Sweden.

 Reddy is from Hazlet, New Jersey and graduated from Raritan High School.

 Playing career

 Rutgers University, 1988–1991

 Reddy was a four-year starter for the Rutgers Scarlet Knights, from 1988 to 1991.
 During that span, the Scarlet Knights won two Eastern Collegiate Athletic Conference championship titles, and Reddy was named to the NSCAA All-America second team in 1991.
 During her collegiate career, she scored 5 goals and 9 assists in 81 appearances.

 Reddy also played for the Rutgers women's basketball team from 1990 to 1993, including an appearance in the 1993 Atlantic 10 Championship.
 She received her bachelor's degree in exercise science and communications.